Skip to main content

 Cliff

-The cut-off point for releasing assets.
-Prior to the cliff, the recipient cannot withdraw, though assets continue to accrue in the stream.
+The cut-off point for releasing tokens.
+Prior to the cliff, the recipient cannot withdraw, though tokens continue to accrue in the stream.

 DeFi